pgManage/pgManage/INSTALL_WEB_SERVER_MODE.md

     nano config/pgmanage-connections.conf
     make test

-If you want to test PgManage before you install, edit the `config/pgmanage-connections.conf` file to add a connection string for your Postgres database.
-Instructions for adding a connection string are included in the PgManage man page.
-To look at the PgManage man page before installing PgManage:
+If you want to test pgManage before you install, edit the `config/pgmanage-connections.conf` file to add a connection string for your Postgres database.
+Instructions for adding a connection string are included in the pgManage man page.
+To look at the pgManage man page before installing pgManage:

     ./configure
     man -M man pgmanage

-By default PgManage runs on port 8080, so if you need to change that you do it in the `pgmanage.conf` file.
+By default pgManage runs on port 8080, so if you need to change that you do it in the `pgmanage.conf` file.
 You can also set other options like whether to use TLS to connect.

-Once you've added a connection string to the pgmanage-connections.conf file, start the PgManage server with:
+Once you've added a connection string to the pgmanage-connections.conf file, start the pgManage server with:

     make test

-PgManage will push a message like:
+pgManage will push a message like:

     Open http(s)://<this computer's ip>:8080/ in your web browser

-Once you see that message that means PgManage is running, open your web browser to the link shown.
+Once you see that message that means pgManage is running, open your web browser to the link shown.

 #### UNINSTALLING PGMANAGE